SESYNC-ci/git-in-the-shell-lesson/docs/_slides/goals.md

 ## Objectives for this lesson

+- See what version control does
 - Learn about centralized workflows
-- Identify attributes of reproducible research
-- See how RStudio + git facilitates collaboration
+- Try out GitHub

 ===

 ## Specific achievements

-- Create a git repository on GitHub
 - Make commits to a project file
-- Synchronize to a repository with RStudio
+- Synchronize to a git repository on GitHub
 - Collaborate with another GitHub user

-===

-## Overview

-As your research project moves from conception, through data collection, modeling and analysis, to publishing and other forms of dissemination, it's components can fracture, lose their development history, and---worst of all---become conflicted or lost.

-This lesson gives a high level strategy to organize your collaborative workflow and introduces accompanying software and cloud solutions.